saadtazi/SaadTaziGChartBundle/README.md

 How to install it?
 ------------------

 Thanks to [AaronDDM](http://example.com/ "AaronDDM"), you can use [composer](http://packagist.org/packages/saad-tazi/g-chart-bundle "composer") to instlall the bundle.
 ```
 composer require saad-tazi/g-chart-bundle
 ```

+> Note: Current version is `2.x`. if you are using Symfony 2, use version `1.5`.

 Or you can use the following method: